 - Help you feel healthier and stronger

-I don’t know about you, but knowing that serving others can offer what’s on that list to my kids moves it to the top of my priority list.
-It’s something that often gets squeezed out when we have so many other obligations and responsibilities, but it should rival the importance of homework and practices.
+I don’t know about you, but if the benefits of volunteerism for my kids include things on that list, volunteering moves to the top of my priorities.
+Volunteering and serving often get squeezed out when we have so many other obligations and responsibilities, but they should rival the importance of homework and practices.

-After we got home from Mexico (my whole family wrote about our trip here), the boys had about a week to recover before they were off to the 5th annual PB&J Camp.
-This is one of the best weeks of the year for my 2 boys and my brother’s 3 kids.
+After we got home from a service trip to Mexico (everyone in my family wrote about the impact of our trip), my tween and teen boys were off to the 5th annual PB&J Camp.
+This is one of the best weeks of the year for my two boys and my brother’s three kids.

-Even I didn’t know this year’s theme until we dropped off the kids with my mom and aunt--it’s top secret!--and I was SO excited when I found out the theme was SERVICE.
+I didn’t know this particular year’s theme until we dropped off the kids with my mom and aunt.
+It’s top secret!
+I was SO excited when I found out the theme was SERVICE.

 I share all of this for 3 reasons: